Fevol/obsidian-typings/README.md

 ---

-This repository contains TypeScript typings for undocumented [Obsidian](https://obsidian.md/) API functions and variables and additional descriptions, essentially extending the official [Obsidian API](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts).
+This repository contains TypeScript typings for undocumented [Obsidian API](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts) methods and variables, including additional descriptions and example uses.

-Be aware that the typings currently only cover a subset of all methods: most of the `App` interface and its sub-interfaces are covered, but typings for views like `Graph`, `Canvas`, ... are still missing -- contributions for these would be very welcome!
+Be aware that the typings currently only cover a subset of the full API: while most of the `App` interface and its sub-interfaces are covered, this package does not yet provide typings for views like `Graph`, `Canvas`, ... — contributions for these would be very welcome!

-## Installation
+## Set-up

-There are several options for installing this package:

-1. **Explicit type importing**
+1. **Installation**

-    Explicitly add `import "obsidian-typings";` in any project file.

-    _Install via_: `npm install --save-dev obsidian-typings`
+   _Install using_: `npm install --save-dev obsidian-typings`

-2. **Add extended typings as submodule**

-    Your IDE will likely pick up the typings automatically when the project is added as a submodule for your plugin, this also makes it simpler to test and submit features to the repository.

-    _Install via_: `git submodule add https://github.com/Fevol/obsidian-typings.git typings` (or any other folder)

-3. **Add `types` setting to `tsconfig.json`** (recommended) <span id="add-types-setting-to-tsconfig-json"></span>
+2. **Add `obsidian-typings` to `types` in `tsconfig.json`** (_recommended_) <span id="add-types-setting-to-tsconfig-json"></span>

-    If you prefer to have original NPM package name `obsidian-typings` but don't want to explicitly import its types to your source codes, you could add in your `tsconfig.json`:
+    If you want to have all overridden types of `obsidian-typings` available in your project without explicit imports, add the following to your `tsconfig.json`:

     ```json
     {
         "compilerOptions": {
-            ...
+            "...": "...",
             "types": [
                 "obsidian-typings"
             ]